Skip to content

 Role Responsibility

-Power Platform Admin Configure feature toggles in PPAC Copilot governance page; manage environment-specific feature restrictions; implement DLP policies enforcing feature limits; test feature restrictions
+Power Platform Admin Configure feature toggles in PPAC Copilot hub and environment-level features; manage environment-specific feature restrictions; implement DLP policies enforcing feature limits; test feature restrictions

 Copilot Studio Agent Author Request feature enablement for specific agents; document business justification; comply with feature restrictions for assigned governance zone